-The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how its Chief Executive Officer, who has been identified as the Company's Chief Operating Decision Maker, views and measures the Company's business performance.
-See Note 13, "Segment Information" for further information on the Company's segments.
+The Company has two reportable operating segments, Medical and Industrial, which align with how its Chief Executive Officer, who has been identified as the Company's Chief Operating Decision Maker, views and measures the Company's business performance.
+See Note 13, "Segment Information," for further information on the Company's segments.